evaizli/Yollo/README.md

 # yollo

 # Description
-Yollo, a Trello clone, is an web-based task and project management tool that enabling individuals to stay organized and teams to collaborate small and large projects.
+Yollo, a Trello clone, is a web-based task and project management tool that allowing individuals to stay organized and teams to collaborate small and large projects.

 # Technologies Used
 * Ruby on Rails